Jane Dorner

 About Jane Dorner

-Jane Dorner became a ‘mid-career-change artist’, coming to glass from very nearly 40 years in publishing.
+Jane Dorner is a ‘mid-career-change artist’, coming to glass from very nearly 40 years in publishing.
 Jane began her career as an art editor for Longman and later migrated from picture researcher at Weidenfeld & Nicolson to fiction reader for Penguin.
 She has written extensively for the press on a wide variety of subjects from glass, poetry and music to computer software reviews.
-She now mentors people who are writing memoirs and ran a week's course in France in 2015.
+On retirement she turned to mentoring people wishing to write their memoirs.

 An updated CV gives glass achievements.

-See also the article on personalities in publishing by Hazel Bell published in Journal of Scholarly Publishing - Volume 33, Number 2 January 2001 on this link (PDF format).
+See also the article on personalities in publishing by Hazel Bell published in Journal of Scholarly Publishing - Volume 33, Number 2 January 2001.

 Professional milestones and memberships